tgetmanova/AndroidAppAppiumTesting/README.md

 This flag is being passed into factory method `getDriverByType()` via Spring IoC configuration.
 By default, it is being instantiated as "Android".
 There is also setting `-DlaunchAppium`: Appium local service will be started automatically if `true`, or will try to connect to pre-launched service if `false`

+Besides, you can specify `-DcloudTesting=true` parameter to execute tests in cloud - SauceLabs.
+To setup cloud test run at SauceLabs, setup the following in `application.properties`:
+**sauceLabsLogin**
+**sauceLabsAccessKey**
+**testRunName** - this will be displayed as test run name in Test Results of SauceLabs (TestObject)
+**sauceLabsRemoteUrl** - URL to connect to real devices
+**sauceLabsDeviceName** - real device ID from SauceLabs (TestObject) configuration

 - Start **Appium** server manually if you pass `-DlaunchAppium` as `false`.
 For automatic launch (if `true`), it is required that Appium is installed via NPM
 - `application.properties`: specify **device** you have.
 It is not need to start **Android device [emulator]**, it